John-A-Aydin/GenAIResultsComparator/README.md

 ## Acknowledgments

-- The library is developed by [Nitin Gupta](https://github.com/g-nitin), [Pallav Koppisetti](https://github.com/pallavkoppisetti), and [Biplav Srivastava](https://github.com/biplav-s).
+- The library is developed by [Nitin Gupta](https://github.com/g-nitin), [Pallav Koppisetti](https://github.com/pallavkoppisetti), [Kausik Lakkaraju](https://github.com/kausik-l), and [Biplav Srivastava](https://github.com/biplav-s).
 Members of [AI4Society](https://ai4society.github.io) contributed to this tool as part of ongoing discussions.
 Major contributors are credited.
 - This library uses several open-source packages including NLTK, scikit-learn, and others.
 Special thanks to the creators and maintainers of the implemented metrics.

 <!-- ACKNOWLEDGMENTS_SECTION_END -->